Listed below are the awards available to Family Medicine residents. These awards are presented during Scholarship Day.

 - Interest in further enhancement of leadership skills within organized medicine.

 The nomination committee is comprised the site directors and program director.
-The recommendation needs to be forwarded to the College of Family Physicians by first week of June.
+The recommendation needs to be forwarded to the College of Family Physicians by mid June.

 This CFPC award is to recognize a top First Nations, Metis or Inuit resident in Canada who has shown a commitment to a career in family medicine.